Code-Institute-Submissions/Lomasney-Motors/README.md

 #### Colours
 The colour scheme chosen for this project was based around the existing logo colours used by the company.
+I used a mix of different shades of green, grey for the body and backgrounds.
+And I used a yellow colour for the call to action buttons so they would be vibrant and stand out as intended to.

 #### Typography
 The fonts chosen for this project were Montserrat and Raleway.
+The Montserrat font was the closest font to the logo which the company already have in place so it was important to keep this element throughout the website.
+These fonts pair well together, are easy to read and give a professional look to the site.

 #### Images
 Most of the images were created solely for the purpose of this website.
-These were obtained from Bazar Productions with some minor images taken from unsplash.com and pexel.com
+These were obtained from Bazar Productions with some minor generic images taken from unsplash.com and pexel.com to fill in gaps where images were required for the services section.

 ### User Stories